 Driving drunk or high.
 Youth, inexperience and intoxication are an especially lethal combination.

-- Following too closely.
-Compared with older drivers, teens left nearly two-tenths of a second less following distance behind the car in front of them, according to an NIH study.
+Following too closely.
+Compared with older drivers, teens leave nearly two-tenths of a second less following distance behind the car in front of them, according to an NIH study.
 At 40 mph, that translates to 10 fewer feet of stopping distance.

-- Driving beltless.
-Although less of a problem in Washington and Oregon than other parts of the country, seat-belt use among teens tends to be lower than that for other age groups.
+Driving beltless.
+Although less of a problem in Washington and Oregon than other parts of the country, seatbelt use among teens tends to be lower than in other age groups.

-- Getting bullied by other drivers.
-"Honk, honk, honk!"
-Novice drivers, still unsure of their judgment, can get rattled easily by impatient honks or gestures from other drivers (or even a line of cars behind them at an intersection), prompting them to panic and pull into traffic when they can't see if it's really clear.
+Getting bullied by other drivers.
+Still unsure of their judgment, novice drivers can get rattled easily by impatient honks or even a line of cars behind them at an intersection.
+That can prompt them to panic and pull into traffic when they can't see if it's really clear.